iballen93/DiscordCompileBot/README.md

     ```
 &nbsp;

-(The last example is not valid because python3 is not a valid `highlight.js` supported language.
-Use `python` for the syntax highlighting and write `python3` before the backticks, just as shown in the final valid example).
+This is not valid because python3 isn't a valid `highlight.js` supported language.
+Use `python` for the syntax highlighting and write `python3` before the backticks, just as shown in the final valid example.

 ## Add to your server